LisaHackett97/fun-space-quiz/README.md

 fixed: If user gets first question wrong, get game over message as score is still at 0. added another confition to the if else statement to do nothing when score is 0.

+set up reset btns, set d-hide modal triggers but then wrg answer next w doesn't work. needed on click to be added to button with id of wrgAnsFocus. fixed.

 ### Performance and accessibility Testing

 #### Lighthouse testing